 Infectious Disease Control

-As such, community health deals specifically with health protection through a focus on the management of risk factors in the work environment and development of proactive interventions including education campaigns, immunization clinics and pandemic planning and response.
+Community health deals specifically with health protection through a focus on the management of risk factors in the work environment and development of proactive interventions including education campaigns, immunization clinics and pandemic planning and response.

 To minimize the risk of infection, health professionals recommend that the effective hygiene practices.
 There are many organizations that offer resources to help promote healthy hand hygiene: